nas5w/interview-guide/docs/behavioral.md

 - Engineers often have to handle ambiguity
 - Companies want engineers that perform well under stress

-It has become increasing popular for companies to try to assess your _emotional intelligence_ and _empathy_ as well.
-They want to know that you can see things from other people's points of view and that you can negotiate tricky interpresonal relationships.
+It has become increasingly popular for companies to try to assess your _emotional intelligence_ and _empathy_ as well.
+They want to know that you can see things from other people's points of view and that you can negotiate tricky interpersonal relationships.

 ::: tip RESOURCE ALERT!
 One of my favorite resources for behavioral interviews is [Jeff Sipe's YouTube channel](https://www.youtube.com/c/JeffHSipe).
 He's a former Google recruiter and does a great job talking about the kind of empathy and interpersonal skills tech companies look for.
 I highly recommend you watch some of his videos.